-In February 2021, the Compensation Committee approved specific performance targets and payout levels for executive officers for the 2021 fiscal year.
-Under the 2021 plan, Mr. Lolmaugh, Ms. DiMattia, Mr. Davis, and Mr. Kinder's cash incentive targets represent 75%, 50%, 40%, and 40% of their base salaries, respectively.
-The cash incentive plan for 2021 includes two separate performance targets.
-The first performance target is tied to the achievement of a revenue target and represents 25% of the cash incentive opportunity.
+In March 2022, the Compensation Committee approved specific performance targets and payout levels for executive officers for the 2022 fiscal year.
+Under the 2022 plan, Mr. Lolmaugh, Ms. Lunan, Mr. Davis, and Mr. Kinder's cash incentive targets represented 75%, 50%, 40%, and 40% of their 2022 year-end base salaries, respectively.
+The cash incentive plan for 2022 was tied to the achievement of an Adjusted EBITDA target, calculated in the manner described below, and further adjusted for changes in cash incentive and long-term bonus expenses (as adjusted, "further Adjusted EBITDA").
 Messrs.
-Lolmaugh, Davis and Kinder and Ms. DiMattia are each entitled to receive a partial incentive payment upon achievement at least 95% of the revenue performance target and can earn up to double the target incentive amount upon achievement of 105% of the revenue performance target.
-The second performance target is tied to the achievement of an Adjusted EBITDA target calculated in the manner described below, and further adjusted for changes in cash incentive and long-term bonus expenses (as adjusted, "further Adjusted EBITDA").
-The further Adjusted EBITDA target represents 75% of the cash incentive opportunity.
-Messrs.
-Lolmaugh, Davis and Kinder and Ms. DiMattia are each entitled to receive a partial incentive payment upon achievement of at least 90% of the further Adjusted EBITDA performance target and can earn up to double the target incentive amount upon achievement of 110% of the further Adjusted EBITDA performance target.
+Lolmaugh, Davis and Kinder and Ms. Lunan had the opportunity to receive a partial incentive payment if we achieved at least 90% of the further Adjusted EBITDA performance target and could have earned up to 175% the target incentive amount if we had achieved 115% of the further Adjusted EBITDA performance target.